 La Bella HRS-73 features a 10 to 64 gauge and consists of 10-13-17-30-42-52-64 gauges.

 In comparison to D’addario NYXL09564SB which features 9.5-13-16- 24-34-46-64 gauges, I thought it would sound tighter on the low end.

-To be honest, I didn’t really check any product description except gauges.
-But La Bella clearly states that this set of strings feature thicker cores for standard and drop tuning.
+To be honest, I didn’t really check any product descriptions except gauges.
+But La Bella clearly states that this set of strings features thicker cores for standard and drop tuning.